ajmorton/advent_of_code/2019-rust2024/Thoughts.md

 I did **not** vibe with this at all.
 Even the string parsing gave me a headache.
 Part 2 still needs a proper solution.
 It was solved by a manual binary search with a bunch of guesses and printlns.
 The current time of 40µs isn't accurate but it'll still be under a millisecond provided I can binary search part 2 in under 25 attempts.

+## Day 15: Oxygen System
+I didn't expect this to come in under a millisecond.
+I just spammed hashmaps and sets everywhere.
+Copying the compute as part of the state was a cool idea.
+I wan't looking forward to implementing backtracking all over the place.
+edit: This doesn't make sense.
+3,308 `clone`s, 3250 `insert`s, 6390 `contain`s makes for a lot of hashing and memcopies.
+Half the runtime is spent inside the IntComputer(!!).
+Is AHash smart enough to recognise the key is (isize, isize) and use a fast hash?
+This is way faster than it should be.

+Some cleanup to do.
+Will probably come back to it when all days are finished.